darickc/MMM-BackgroundSlideshow/README.md

 		</tr>
 		<tr>
 			<td><code>imageInfo</code></td>
 			<td>String value, a list of image properties to display in the image info div, separated by commas.
-Possible values are : date (EXIF date from image), name (image name)
+Possible values are : date (EXIF date from image), name (image name).
-			The relative path from that defined in imagePaths is displayed if the recursiveSubDirectories option is set to true.<br>
+			For the iamge name, the relative path from that defined in imagePaths is displayed if the recursiveSubDirectories option is set to true.<br>
 				<br><b>Example:</b> <code>date,name</code>
 				<br><b>Default value:</b> <code>name</code>
 				<br>This value is <b>OPTIONAL</b>